 Refill at Hungry Horse usually begins approximately ten days prior to when streamflow forecasts of unregulated flow is projected to exceed the Initial Control Flow (ICF) at The Dalles, Oregon.
 During refill, discharges from Hungry Horse are determined using inflow volume forecasts, streamflow forecasts, weather forecasts, and the VARQ Operating Procedures.
 Other factors such as local FRM are also considered when determining refill operations.
 During the latter part of the FRM season (April) and the refill season (typically May through June), Hungry Horse discharges may be reduced for local flood protection in the Flathead Valley.
-In 2014 the official flood stage for the Flathead River at Columbia Falls, Montana was modified to 13 feet (approximate flow 44000 cubic feet per second (cfs)) when Flathead Lake elevation is in the top 1 foot (2892-2893 feet).
-The flood stage is 14 feet (approximately 51000 cfs) when Flathead Lake's elevation is more than 1 foot below full (2892 feet or lower).
-These criteria were developed to minimize flooding on the Flathead River above Flathead Lake.
-With these criteria, Reclamation will adjust outflows from Hungry Horse Dam as necessary (down to a minimum discharge of 300 cfs) as long as there is enough space in the reservoir to manage the remaining runoff.
-Hungry Horse generally starts reducing discharges when the stage at Columbia Falls hits and begins to exceed 12.5 feet when the flood stage criteria is 13 feet, and 13 feet when the flood stage criteria is 14 feet.
+In 2014 the official flood stage for the Flathead River at Columbia Falls, Montana was modified to 13 feet (approximate flow 44,000 cubic feet per second (cfs)) when Flathead Lake elevation is within 1 foot of full (2892-2893 feet).

+Insofar as possible, FRM operations start at 13 ft (approximately 44,300 cfs) if the stage at Flathead Lake is in the top 1 foot (El 2,892-2,893 ft).
+The flood stage is 14 feet (approximately 51,000 cfs) when Flathead Lake's elevation is more than 1 foot below full pool (2,892 feet or lower).
 However, depending on remaining runoff volume and available reservoir space, Hungry Horse may not start reducing discharges until Columbia Falls reaches levels higher than these criteria.

-Often during the spring, changes in FRM, transmission limitations and generation unit availability will require adaptive management actions for real-time operations in order to control refill and to avoid spill.
+Often during the spring, changes in FRM, transmission limitations and generation unit availability will require adaptive management actions for real-time operations to control refill and make best attempts to avoid spill.

-6.2.2 Selective Withdrawal System Maintenance
+6.2.2 Selective Withdrawal System (SWS) Coordination, Operation, and Maintenance